How Are Automakers Responding to Trump’s Tariffs?

 Volkswagen Group (Audi, Bentley, Lamborghini, Porsche, Volkswagen)

-Luxury brand Audi, which is owned by Volkswagen Group, has also said it is halting shipments of its products to the U.S. until it figures out a strategy to deal with the tariff situation.
+Audi, which is owned by Volkswagen Group, has also said it is halting shipments of its products to the U.S. until it figures out a strategy to deal with the tariff situation.
+Aside from a small bump in price ahead of the A5 and S5 going on sale, an Audi representative confirmed to Cars.com that it will keep its pricing steady through the end of May.
 Additionally, the Lamborghini sports car brand, also owned by Volkswagen Group, has stated that it is not yet sure if it will hold the line or follow rival Ferrari’s move to increase prices in response to the tariffs.
 The Italian company has reportedly set up a specific task force to monitor the issue, involving a daily update conference to keep abreast of events.

 Volvo Cars (Polestar, Volvo)

 The first model casualty of the tariff fight is reportedly the Chinese-built S90 sedan.
 While Volvo has not confirmed this report, Automotive News cites an unnamed source saying that orders for the S90 will be canceled next year.
 The S90 cancellation would follow the U.S.-built S60 cancellation and is as much a reflection of the slow demand for traditional sedans in the American market as it is a result of tariffs.
-In addition to cutting the S90, Volvo has confirmed that it will cut incentives on current inventory, as well, and plans to use these savings to apply toward offsetting the effect of tariffs on future imports.
-The company has said that it does not plan on adjusting any pricing just yet.
+In addition to cutting the S90, Volvo has confirmed that it will also cut incentives on current inventory and plans to use these savings to apply toward offsetting the effect of tariffs on future imports.
+The company said that it does not plan on adjusting any pricing just yet.

 The Swedish automaker has a plant in South Carolina that also makes the Volvo EX90 and Polestar 3 SUVs, but it said in a report that it may add another model to its plant in order to try to mitigate tariff impact on pricing.
+In the meantime, Volvo plans to cut 5% of the plant’s workforce, in part due to changing trade policies.
+The company announced May 26 that it was also cutting 3,000 jobs globally in response to the uncertain environment surrounding tariffs and slower EV demand.

 More From Cars.com: